jenithapatel/esm2-cnn-bfactor/README.md

-# Beyond Cryo: Predicting Temperature-Sensitive Residues from Sequence
+#Predicting Temperature-Dependent Protein Loop Disorder from Sequence Using Deep Learning

 Final project for **Deep Learning in Genomics** (Spring 2026).
 The goal is to predict, from sequence alone, which residues in a protein become disordered at cryogenic temperature but remain ordered closer to physiological temperature — the kind of localized "freezing artifact" that motivates multi-temperature X-ray crystallography.